Efficient functional estimation and the super-oracle phenomenon: Introduction

-Restricting attention for simplicity of exposition to the one-sample analogue $\widetilde{T}_m = \widetilde{T}_{m,k}$ of~\eqref{Eq:Unweighted} that simply replaces $\phi(\cdot,\cdot\cdot,\cdot \!\cdot \! \cdot)$ with $\psi(\cdot,\cdot \!\cdot \! \cdot)$ and $k_X$ with $k$, it has long been known in the special case of the Shannon entropy functional that one should debias $\widetilde{T}_m$ by replacing~$k$ with $e^{\Psi(k)}$, where $\Psi(\cdot)$ denotes the digamma function \citep{KozachenkoLeonenko1987}.
+Restricting attention for simplicity of exposition to the one-sample analogue $\widetilde{T}_m = \widetilde{T}_{m,k}$ of~\eqref{Eq:Unweighted} that simply replaces $\phi(\cdot,\cdot\cdot)$ with $\psi(\cdot)$ and $k_X$ with $k$, it has long been known in the special case of the Shannon entropy functional that one should debias $\widetilde{T}_m$ by replacing~$k$ with $e^{\Psi(k)}$, where $\Psi(\cdot)$ denotes the digamma function \citep{KozachenkoLeonenko1987}.
 This amounts to adding $\log k - \Psi(k)$ to the original estimator. \citet{Ganguly18} argued that for general two-sample functionals, the estimator~\eqref{Eq:Unweighted} can be debiased to leading order via an implicit inverse Laplace transform, and showed that this has an explicit expression in certain examples.
+It turns out, however, that even the remaining bias is large enough to preclude efficient estimation when $d \geq 4$, and this motivates us to consider weighted linear combinations of estimators of the form~\eqref{Eq:Unweighted} over different choices of $k_X$ and $k_Y$, where the weights are chosen to cancel sufficient terms in the bias expansion.
 A subtle question concerns the issue of whether to apply our weights to the original estimators~\eqref{Eq:Unweighted} or their debiased versions.
 We address this by using fractional calculus techniques to provide an explicit expression for the leading order remaining bias of the debiased estimators.
 We conclude that, in general, the gain from the fact that fewer non-zero weights are required to obtain an efficient estimator when applying these weights to the debiased estimator is outweighed by the added complication of the resulting estimator.
 However, in special cases such as the Kullback--Leibler and R\'enyi divergences, where the correct explicit debiasing terms are available, the weighting scheme simplifies and we advocate applying the weights to the debiased estimator.